angelcache/library/README.md

 # 📚 Library

 A digital bookshelf app I made for The Odin Project!
-Users can add, delete, and update books, mark them as finished or in progress, and track their reading stats — all stored neatly in localStorage.
+Users can add, delete, and update books, mark them as finished or in progress, and track their reading stats: all stored neatly in localStorage.